 Universities have used books from the IEE series in their training.
 A solutions manual with accompanying datasets is available for exercises that are at the end of many chapters in Integrated Enterprise Excellence Volume III – Improvement Project Execution: A Management and Black Belt Guide for Going Beyond Lean Six Sigma and the Balanced Scorecard.

-ASQ references in their Lean Six Sigma Body of Knowledge IEE series books and other texts written by Forrest Breyfogle.
+ASQ references in their Lean Six Sigma Body of Knowledge the IEE series books and other texts written by Forrest Breyfogle.

 IEE Operational Excellence Deployment and Training